 Many thanks to Penn State vice president for research Neil Sharkey and his team, Commonwealth Campus chancellors and their innovation hub teams and our many collaborators who are developing new resources daily.
 The Invent Penn State initiative would not be possible without this ingenious power of partnership.

 “Alone we can do so little; together we can do so much.”Helen Keller

-James Delattre serves as Assistant Vice President for Research and Director of the Office for Entrepreneurship and Commercialization where he leads overall program development for the Invent Penn State initiative and leads commercialization strategy, resources and support for Penn State’s startup pipeline and innovationhub program.
+James Delattre serves as Associate Vice President for Research and Director of the Office for Entrepreneurship and Commercialization where he leads overall program development for the Invent Penn State initiative and leads commercialization strategy, resources and support for Penn State’s startup pipeline and innovation hub program.

 Prior to joining Penn State, Dr. Delattre served as Vice President of Global Marketing at NanoHorizons, Inc., a Penn State nanomaterials manufacturing start-up.
 He joined the research team at NanoHorizons as Product Development Manager in 2005 after working in the Low-k Dielectrics Group at Novellus Systems, Inc. in Santa Clara, California.